 DO I BUY SOMETHING FROM MY FRIEND’S ETSY SHOP?

-a) Is your friend making, like, a cushion, or an iPad case, or something that is of vastly lower quality than some cheaper, mass-produced thing you can buy with actual money in a normal shop?
-Then: no, don't buy something from your friend's Etsy shop.
+Is your friend making, like, a cushion, or an iPad case, or something that is of lower quality than you can buy with actual money in a normal shop?
+Then: no.

 What are you going to do with a baked beans lampshade?
 Come on.
 How is a tin someone’s gone at with a screwdriver suddenly worth £8?
 Think this through.